MI-AFP/tutorials/tutorials/06_io-test-doc.md

 ## Haddock (documentation)

-Haskell projects, as any other project, should have good documentation of source code.
+Haskell projects, like any other projects, should have good documentation of source code.
 In Haskell is the tool for documentation called [Haddock](https://www.haskell.org/haddock/).

 ```haskell
 {-|